 As America and the rest of the world wrestle with the COVID-19 pandemic, more daily lives have been upended as lockdowns, self-quarantines and other drastic measures to stop the spread of the virus led to missed paychecks and unpaid time off from work and other hardships.

 For many Americans, whose financial margin for error is tiny even in the best of economic times, these disruptions may have made it hard to pay your mortgage, car loan or credit card bill, for example.

 Fortunately, you can take steps right now to help your situation: the simplest step is to call your credit card issuer and ask for help.

 Many credit card issuers have plans in place to work with consumers who have been thrust into a temporary financial crisis.
 These plans may be called different things depending on the issuer — for example, assistance programs or hardship programs — but the intent is the same: helping a cardholder through a rough patch that was not of their making.
 Cardholders can take advantage of them after major disasters such as hurricanes, wildfires, terrorist attacks and, most recently, virus pandemic outbreaks.

-Citi recently sent an email to cardholders, reminding them to call the number on the back of their credit card to ask about the bank’s “assistance program” if they’ve been hit hard financially by the outbreak.
-Other banks will likely do the same, if they haven’t already, and this is a good thing.
+For example, Citi sent an email to cardholders, reminding them to call the number on the back of their credit card to ask about the bank’s “assistance program” if they’ve been hit hard financially by the outbreak.
+Other banks followed suit and this is a good thing.

 What hardship programs may offer